 - Understanding equipment alarms and settings

-- Operating TV and patient’s laptop
+- Operating and positioning the patient’s laptop

 - Using a letterboard for communication with the patient

-- Moving the patient’s joints for range of motion as recommended by an athletic trainer
+- Moving the patient’s joints for range of motion

 - Operating the back-up vent